 Helpful Tips Before Transferring

 Are you using your card to cover loan payments or housing amortizations?
 It would be a good idea to check if you are being charged penalties for early repayment.

 Why does this happen?
 You may think that it is a good idea to pay off larger amounts of the monthly loan so you can settle the obligation right away.
 However, there are money lenders who have a money payment schedule that they want borrowers to follow.

 You may not be aware that you will be charged a penalty for settling your loan earlier than the agreed-upon term.

-Before using your money transfer credit card, make sure it has an accommodation for a zero interest payment period.
+Before using your card, make sure it has an accommodation for a zero interest payment period.
 Likewise, check with the card provider if you can settle the full amount in a month.

 Are There Other Options To Money Transfer Credit Cards?

-Yes, and it is called an overdraft with a current account.
+Yes, and it is called an overdraft on your current account.
 This facility can also offer limited interest-free periods and may not include a minimum monthly payment.